cao7113/baidu_pcs/Note.md

 important for develop a gem:
-* bundle exec bin/bpcs -h
+* bundle exec bin/baidupcs -h
 * bundle console

+some tips:

+no progress:

+baidupcs list --noprogress